miloulach/dieghernan.github.io/myprojects/PR-classint.md

 As an introductory remark, this method corresponds to "Head/tail breaks" as per Jiang (2013).
-On Jiang (2019) this method is named as 1.0 given that a 2.0 algorithm with more relaxed conditions is presented on that paper.
+On Jiang (2019) this method is named as 1.0 given that a 2.0 algorithm with more relaxed conditions is presented.

 - [Motivation](#motivation)
 - [Breaking method](#breaking-method)